ipb-halle/MolecularFaces/readme.md

 </dependency>
 ```

+Version 1.0.0 and above require JakartaEE.
+Use versions 0.x.y for JavaEE 7 projects.
 Snapshots can be included via

 ```xml
 <repository>